NCAR/vast/CONTRIBUTING.md

     githubuname : clyne
 ````

+A new team member should be added in alphabetical order by last name.
 Each team member card on the `about` page will be automatically generated based on the contents
 of this data file.

 #### Adding publications